-All employees are accountable for their actions and required to conduct business with integrity.
+All employees of Macmillan (Macmillan Publishers International Ltd, Pan Macmillan, Priddy Books, MDL, Macmillan Publishers, Macmillan Learning, Pan Macmillan Australia, Pan Macmillan India and Pan Macmillan South Africa) are accountable for their actions and required to conduct business with integrity.
 If in doubt regarding appropriate behavior or a particular course of action, you should seek guidance from others in the organization including managers, department heads, compliance staff and the Human Resources or Legal departments.